JOY ANDERSON, PRESIDENT AND FOUNDER

 Joy is a prominent national leader at the intersection of business and social change.
 After leaving her career as a high school teacher in New York, Joy transitioned to an entrepreneur, founding Criterion Ventures in 2002, co-founding Good Capital in 2006.
 A serial entrepreneur and consummate networker, Joy’s leadership and expertise have been at the forefront of the development of the social capital markets over the last 10 years.
 As a recognition of her business leadership, in 2011, Joy was ranked 51st in Fast Company’s annual of the 100 Most Creative People in Business.

-Michele Kahane (MBA and MIA, Columbia University) is a professor of professional practice at Milano The New School for Management and Urban Policy.
-She has more than 20 years of experience in the global business, nonprofit, and philanthropy sectors.
+Michele Kahane (MBA and MIA, Columbia University) is Associate Dean of Educational Innovation and Social Engagement and Professor of Professional Practice in Management at the Milano School of International Affairs, Management and Urban Policy.
+She has more than 25 years of experience in the global business, nonprofit, and philanthropy sectors.
+Her teaching and professional practice are focused on social entrepreneurship, social innovation and social investment.
 Kahane was a banker in emerging markets corporate finance and later practiced social investment at the Ford Foundation for a decade.
 Subsequently, as a senior executive at the Clinton Global Initiative and at the Center for Corporate Citizenship at Boston College, she worked with companies, social entrepreneurs, and the public sector to forge innovative, market-based approaches to global development.
 She is co-author of the award-winning book Untapped: Creating Value in Underserved Markets (Berrett-Koehler, June 2006), which provides advice to managers on how companies can both implement profitable business strategies and improve conditions in poor communities.
 In addition to sitting on the Criterion Institute Board, Kahane serves on the board of the Women’s Network for a Sustainable Future, the steering committee of the Institute for Responsible Investment, the NY Regional Association of Grantmakers Task Force on Hurricane Katrina, and the Fast Forward Fund.

 Andy Graduated from Vanderbilt University and holds a Master of Arts in Religious Studies from the University of Chicago Divinity School, and a Doctor of Jurisprudence degree from Vanderbilt University School of Law.
 He is General Counsel for an investment manager in Memphis and is on the board of Trustees of Memphis University School, Hutchison School, Methodist Healthcare Foundation, The Pyramid Peak Foundation, and The Poplar Foundation.
 Andy is married with two children and enjoys time with his family, bike riding, and exploring the best structures to promote effective development of communities.